iaraoliveira/proffy/README.md

 ## :bulb: About the project

-Proffys an online platform that connects teachers and students.
+Proffy is an online platform that connects teachers and students.

 This application was developed during the second edition of <strong>Next Level Week</strong> distributed by [Rocketseat](https://rocketseat.com.br/).